Kagaku Sentai Dynaman: Tailed-People Clan Jashinka Empire

-The Tailed-People Clan Jashinka Empire (有尾人一族ジャシンカ帝国, Yūbijin Ichizoku Jashinka Teikoku) are evolved from a race of reptiles.
+The Tailed-People Clan Jashinka Empire (有尾人一族ジャシンカ帝国, Yūbijin Ichizoku Jashinka Teikoku) evolved from an alien race of reptiles.
 They arrived at Earth in ancient times, the life-forms being carried along with a meteorite, crashing into the Earth, and falling deep into its core.
 As time went on, the life-forms evolved, becoming the civilized Tailed-People Clan.
 The Tailed-People are a civilization of advanced science (higher than human's), with the rank of their civilization being determined by the number of tails.
 Believing Earth to be theirs, for their civilization to rise, they begin invasion.
 Originally planning to turn humans into their own kind, the experiment failed, and their strategy was changed to simply destroying mankind by reducing the number of human beings as the Tailed-People Clan was outnumbered.
 Being as the number of tails determines rank, the Emperor's dream is to obtain ten tails, who is said to provide one with eternal life and powers.
 Their rank and status is determined by the number of tails each member has.
 The more tails, the greater the status.